Blood rain: Mechanism

 While most ancient authors, such as Hesiod and Pliny, tended to ascribe the rain to the acts of gods, Cicero rejected the idea and instead suggested that the red rain may be caused by "ex aliqua contagione terrena", "from some earthly contagion".
 The two cases in the Iliad are explained by Heraclitus as simply red-coloured rain rather than literally blood; however, a later scholiast (a critical or explanatory commentator) suggests that it was precipitation of blood that had evaporated earlier: after a battle, blood would flow into nearby water courses, evaporate, and then fall as rain.
 This explanation, demonstrating unfamiliarity with the properties of distillation was echoed by Eustathius of Thessalonica, a 12th-century archbishop.

 Tatlock, in a study of some medieval cases of blood rain, notes that the medieval cases of blood rain "agree well" with their classical counterparts.
 Although there are variables (for example, the rain sometimes lasted only for a short period, while on other occasions, it could last days), they were widely considered to be bad omens and warnings of bad events to come.
 He also suggests that the phenomenon may be recorded only in small areas because the colour of the rain would not always be noticed and may be obvious against only pale backgrounds.
 In the classical period, events such as a shower of blood was seen a demonstration of godly power; in the medieval period, Christians were less inclined to attribute the phenomenon to such reasons although followers of nature-religions were happy to do so.

 In the 19th century, there was a trend towards examining events such as rains of blood more scientifically; Ehrenberg conducted experiments at the Berlin Academy, attempting to recreate "blood rain" using dust mixed with water.
 He concluded that blood rain was caused by water mixing with a reddish dust, mostly composed of animal and vegetable matter.
 He was unclear on the origin of the dust but stated that it lacked the characteristics of African dust that might have indicated it came from the Sahara Desert.
 Instead, he suggested that the dust came from dried swamps where it was picked up by violent winds and would later fall as rain.
 This explanation has persisted, and the Academic Press Dictionary of Science and Technology (1992) attributes the colour of blood rain to the presence of dust containing iron oxide.

 Other reasons for blood rain aside from dust are sometimes given.
-Schove and Ho have suggested that the phenomenon may be connected to sunspots and aurorae.
+Schove and Ho have suggested that some descriptions of red rain or vapor may refer to aurorae.
 When red rain fell in Kerala, dust was the suspected cause.
 Alternative theories, later dismissed, included dust from a meteorite and extraterrestrial cells in the water.
 The particles causing the red colour in Kerala were later determined to be spores of the alga Trentepohlia annulata.